 The Anglican Communion is the world's third largest Christian community with 85 million members in over 165 countries.
-Many Anglican churches are in communities that face the realities of biodiversity loss every day.
+Many Anglican churches are in communities that face the realities of biodiversity loss and climate change every day.

-This paper represents the voices of millions of Anglicans around the world to leaders at COP16.
+This paper represents the voices of millions of Anglicans around the world to leaders at COP16 and COP29.

-It calls the parties at COP16 to respond to calls for action on biodiversity loss.
+It calls the parties at COP16 and COP29 to respond to calls for action on climate change and biodiversity loss.

-It shares examples of how Anglican faith communities, are working together for change.
+It shares examples of how Anglican faith communities are working together for change.
 Together we can choose hope.